School shooting survivor calls out lawmakers: 'You need to take some action'

 "I want to show these people exactly what's going on when these children are facing bullets flying through classrooms and students are dying trying to get an education.
 That's not OK, and that's not acceptable and we need to fix that."

-The student repeatedly noted the school shooting he lived through was the 18th one so far this year and said his younger sister lost two of her best friends.
+The student said his younger sister lost two of her best friends in the shooting.

 He looked directly into the camera as he called on lawmakers: "We're children.
 You guys are the adults.
 You need to take some action and play a role.
 Work together, come over your politics, and get something done."